 What can be better than the smell of roast brisket and cinnamon wafting from the oven….Real comfort food.
 I make a large casserole of Tzimmes every Rosh Hashanah.
 I like to roast the brisket the day before serving.
-Remove from the gravy and wrap in foil and place in the fridge overnight.
+Remove from the gravy, wrap in foil and place in the fridge overnight.
 Slice the next day which make the slicing much easier and the meat does not fall apart.

 2-3 kgs (5-6 lbs) point brisket or middle cut brisket in one piece